2013 CECAFA Cup final: Summary

-Kenya were in control of possession for most of the match, and in the 35th minute skipper Allan Wanga gave the hosts the lead with a thundering header past goalkeeper Abdel Rahman Ali Ibrahim from a David Owino cross.
+Kenya were in control for most of the match.
+In the 35th minute, Allan Wanga gave them the lead with a thundering header past goalkeeper Abdel Rahman Ali Ibrahim from a David Owino cross.
 The game remained open for the remainder of the first half and the beginning of the second half, but Wanga stepped forward again to seal the win for the Harambee Stars.
-In the 69th minute, Wanga beat El Tahir El Hag to get on the end of a low cross from his A.F.C.
+In the 69th minute, Wanga beat El Tahir El Haj to get on the end of a low cross from his A.F.C.
 Leopards teammate James Situma and slot it into the far post.

 The match, alongside Sudan's quarter-final clash against Ethiopia, produced the highest number of yellow cards in the tournament, with the highlights being Amir Kamal's 44th-minute yellow card for a blatant push on Aboud Omar, who was booked in the 38th minute, and Paul Kiongera's booking just seconds after coming on for Francis Kahata, 4 minutes into added time, for dissent.
 After the match, Wanga received the Man of the Match award.